 Parents wish daycare providers thought about how hard parenting is!

 If you have suggestions or comments that might help them, share them in an encouraging way.
 Moms don’t need belittling or to be treated like they are stupid.
 They already FEEL stupid.
-Help them gain confidence to be a better mom by rooting them on.
+Help them gain the confidence to be a better mom by rooting them on.

 We all know providing childcare is SUPER hard, but it’s good to remember that parenting is hard too.

-Parents wish providers knew they are doing their best.
+Parents wish daycare providers knew they are doing their best.
 No one is perfect, not everyone was raised by two perfect parents, and not everyone had a great mother to learn from.
 Parents are raising their kids the best way they know how.
 No one is saying, I think I’m going to screw this kid up as best as I can and stink as a parent.

 Everyone is from different cultures and backgrounds and we don’t all think the same way.
 Just because you put a big bow in your daughter’s hair every day doesn’t mean another parent thinks that is important.
 If you see a parent struggling or a child’s needs not being met, offer suggestions in a kind and uplifting way, not a judgmental look down your nosey kind of way.

 You’ll be surprised it can actually give them the confidence to be better parents.
 And make sure when you see someone doing a good job as a parent, SAY SOMETHING!
 Everyone likes to hear what they are doing right.

 Parents wish daycare providers realized how guilty they feel about working (especially moms)!

 Parents wish providers knew being a working parent is tough, especially a mom.
 They know providers spend more waking hours with their kids than they get to.
 All they get is a few hours in the evening and the weekends.
 They miss their kids.
 So what can providers do to help them cope?